JesusFilm/react-prep/Project/1-Typescript.md

 ## Create typescript project

-1. In your ternmail paste in the following command.
+1. In your terminal paste in the following command.

 ```
 npx create-react-app my-app --template typescript